doot0/cv/.github/README.md

 Tech: Angular JS, vanilla JS, SASS.
 Laravel, Bitbucket, JIRA

-Hired as a frontend developer but was tasked with work outside of my contract scope, which is why my tenure here was short (I left).
-It was here I first learned to work in a "real" office environment and this bolstered my communication skills in the short time I was there.
+First role in a "real" office environment.
+Short tenure due to being hired as a frontend developer but tasked with work outside of my contract scope.

 ---